Is it time to replace your furnace?

 If you have a furnace repair company on speed dial, it might be worthwhile to invest in a new unit.
 Furnace repairs can be expensive and it might be more cost-effective to purchase a new furnace instead of feeding money into your old one.
 If you have an older unit, repairs are a temporary fix until your equipment inevitably breaks down for good.

-Some other signs that your equipment might need replacing:
+Some other signs that your furnace might need replacing:

 - Your cooling or heating equipment seems less effective and some rooms won’t warm up or cool down